chertoGUN/sshproxy/README.md

 This tool was designed with covert pentesting in mind.
 It it designed to mask traffic with SSH using binded ports and proxychains.

 # Use Case
 This focuses on pivoting undected (or at least, if you are detected, not much info can be derived from the traffic).
-Because of the complexity of this topic, it will be explained with an example.

-## \*Nix to \*Nix Scenario
 There are 3 boxes in the network, all \*nix machines.
 One is your attack box, the second is a box you have pwned and the third is a box you want to pwn, but you are at a delima.
 How do you route your traffic from the attack box, through the pwned box, to the target box?

+You run this script and then prepend all following network based recon commands with "proxychains ".
+Take note that the scipt makes a proxychain.conf file, so if you move out of the working directory, bring it with you.
+This leverages the fact that proxychains checks the working directory for a configuration file first.

 ## What this is actually doing...
-1. Creates a local proxychains file based on the existing one, so any custom settings are copied over and the main one is not accidentally messed up.
+1. Creates a local proxychains file based on the existing one (/etc/proxychains.conf), so any custom settings are copied over and the main one is not accidentally messed up.
 In this file, it specifies the IP/domain and port pair that is specified during execution as a proxy
 2. It connects to the IP provided with the user and password provided via SSH
 3. Immediately after getting a terminal, it executes a command to create a binded port run by SSH

 ## In-Depth Explanation of Traffic
-For this example, we are assuming we only scanned TCP/80 on the target and routed it through another box (Pwned Box).
+For this example, we are assuming we only scanned one port on the target and routed it through another box (Pwned Box).
-- Target - 192.168.56.110
-- Pwned Box - 192.168.56.111
-- Attack Box - 192.168.56.12
 - Port - the port you specify in the sshproxy.sh tool
 - e - ephemeral port
+- 22 - port 22

 1. Attack:e --> Pwned:Port TCP, SYN
 2. Pwned:Port --> Attack:e TCP, SYN/ACK